 Dr. Yonce is Assistant Professor of Music at South Dakota State University, where she teaches applied flute, woodwind pedagogy, and courses in musicology.
 She recently designed and taught an interdisciplinary Honors colloquium, which explored music in connection with neurology, therapy, global studies, technology, politics, and the arts.
 A first-prize winner of the Atlanta Flute Club Young Artist Competition, she holds degrees in flute performance from Kennesaw State University (BM), Indiana University (MM), and the University of Georgia (DMA).

-Dr. Yonce holds degrees from Kennesaw State University (B.M.), Indiana University (M.M.), and the University of Georgia (D.M.A.).
-She won the Atlanta Flute Club Young Artist Competition in 2004 and has been published in Flute Talk; Pan, the Journal of the British Flute Society; The Flute View; and South Dakota Musician.
-She has recently presented and performed at the National Flute Association, British Flute Society, Canadian Flute Association, New Music Gathering, Flute Festival Mid-South, College Music Society, Atlanta Flute Club, Flute Society of Kentucky, Austin Flute Society, Society of Composers, NACWPI, Electronic Music Midwest, and South Carolina Flute Festival conventions.
-She recently served as one of the judges for the Newly Published Music Competition of the National Flute Association as well as of competitions of the British Flute Society and Flute Society of Kentucky.
-Dr. Yonce currently serves on the New Music Advisory Committee of the National Flute Association and formerly served on the board of the Atlanta Flute Club.
-She recently gave a TEDx talk about collaboration, new music, and the glissando headjoint.
+Dr. Yonce has served as a judge for the Newly Published Music Competition and Collegiate Flute Choir Competition of the National Flute Association as well as of competitions of the British Flute Society, Flute Society of Kentucky, and San Diego Flute Guild.
+She currently serves on the New Music Advisory Committee of the National Flute Association and formerly served on the board of the Atlanta Flute Club.
+She recently gave a TEDx talk about collaboration, new music, and the Glissando Headjoint.